- Dr Jean-Benoit Falisse

 My main research interests are in the provision of basic social services (health-care, education, justice) in so-called ‘fragile’ contexts and refugee livelihoods.
 In the last few years, my work has been on the community governance of primary health care centres in Burundi and South Kivu in the DR Congo.
 I am now augmenting this research agenda with projects on the livelihood of the Burundian refugees in Tanzania, access to justice in Burundi, the ‘indigent’ label in the Congolese health system, and social accountability in education in Eastern DR Congo.

 I use a mixed-methods approach that includes interviews, survey data, and experimental evidence.
-I wrote my doctoral dissertation at the Oxford Department of International Development.
-My background is in development economics (MA, Sciences Po), history (MA, Louvain), politics (undergraduate, St Louis - Brussels), and philosophy (undergraduate, Louvain).
+My background is in development studies and development economics (DPhil, Oxford and MA, Sciences Po), history (MA, Louvain), politics (undergraduate, St Louis - Brussels), and philosophy (undergraduate, Louvain).

-Prior to my PhD, I was working for the United Nations and international NGOs in the African Great Lakes region.
+Prior to joining the university, I was working for the United Nations and international NGOs in the African Great Lakes region.
 I have continued advising international and local organisations since.

-I am currently supervising 6 PhD students and I am, therefore, only able to consider a very limited number of supervision requests (which need to closely match my research interests).
+I am currently supervising 8 PhD students and I am, therefore, only able to consider supervision requests that very closely match my latest research interests.
+Those include people's relationship to data in the context of community participation/social accountability and repeat refugee livelihoods.

 If you are interested in being supervised by Jean-Benoit Falisse, please see the links below for more information: